 Biz has been honored with the International Center for Journalism Innovation Award, INC Magazine named him Entrepreneur of the Decade, TIME listed him as one of the 100 Most Influential People in the World, and GQ named him Nerd of the Year.
 In 2014, The Economist recognized Stone with their annual Innovation Award.
 In 2015, Stone’s Twitter won an Emmy and Biz received CIPR’s most prestigious accolade for his leadership at the forefront of developing new forms of media.

-In addition to being a technologist, Biz is an Associate Fellow at Oxford University, an Executive Fellow at Berkeley, a filmmaker, and an author.
+In addition to being a technologist, Biz is a Visiting Fellow at The University of Oxford, an Executive Fellow at Berkeley, a filmmaker, and an author.
 Stone’s recent book is titled, “Things A Little Bird Told Me.”
 It’s a humorous memoir in the business category.
 Having started out as an artist, Biz stresses creativity, learning from mistakes, and celebrating the triumph of humanity with a little help from technology.
 Stone lives near San Francisco with his wife Livia and son Jacob.